Accelerated Career Entry (ACE) Program

 Items to remember:

 - Summer 2020 applicants are not required to have a completed essay or completed all the prerequisites by October 1.
 Applicants may be in the process of completing final prerequisites during the Fall 2019 semester.
 However, all prerequisites must be complete with a C+ or greater by the conclusion of the Fall 2019 semester (December) and proper documentation must be provided by January 2, 2020.
-CLEP examination scores must be received by January 2, 2020.
+CLEP examination and AP scores must be received by the UG Admissions Office by January 2, 2020.

 - Official transcripts from ALL post-secondary schools attended MUST be sent to the Undergraduate Admissions Office by January 2, 2020.
 High School transcripts and SAT/ACT scores are not required.
 Resumes and recommendation/reference letters will not be accepted.